 vm.dirty_background_ratio=1 & vm.dirty_ratio=50 – background processes will start writing right away when it hits the 1% limit but the system won’t force synchronous I/O until it gets to 50% dirty_ratio.

-The cache pressure helps because we are in effect telling the kernel… “hey, look man, I don’t have any extra memory lying around to use for cache so please get rid of it asap and only store the most frequently used/important data”.
+The cache pressure helps because we are telling the kernel… “hey, look man, I don’t have any extra memory lying around to use for cache, so please get rid of it asap and only store the most frequently used/important data”.

-Even with reduced caching, if over time we use most of installed memory, the kernel will start opportunistic swapping to ZRAM much sooner so that CPU (compression) and swap I/O aren’t delayed until too late/all at once.
-ZRAM uses some CPU for compression but in most low-memory scenarios this is much less of a performance hit than swapping without ZRAM enabled.
+Even with reduced caching, if over time we use most of the installed memory, the kernel will start opportunistic swapping to ZRAM much sooner so that CPU (compression) and swap I/O aren’t delayed until too late/all at once.
+ZRAM uses some CPU for compression, but in most low-memory scenarios, this is much less of a performance hit than swapping without ZRAM enabled.

 pi@raspberrypi:~ $ free -h total used free shared buff/cache available Mem: 926Mi 471Mi 68Mi 168Mi 385Mi 232Mi Swap: 1.2Gi 258Mi 999Mi pi@raspberrypi:~ $ sudo cat /proc/swaps Filename Type Size Used Priority /var/swap file 102396 0 -2 /dev/zram0 partition 1185368 264448 5

 264448 in ZRAM is almost 1G of data compressed.
 Everything swapped to ZRAM and nothing hit the much slower the /swapfile.
 Give this setup a try; this will work on all Raspberry Pi models.
 My setup went from unusable and freezing to performant and stable.